 d) Other methods of repair, if approved by the Contract Administrator, in consultation with the Owner.

-8.03.03.02 Diamond Grinding
+8.03.03.02 Diamond Grinding or Grooving

-Diamond grinding will not be allowed in any area of the surface course where that area will be reduced by more than 5 mm below the general profile of the surrounding pavement surface after the repair.
-A sublot shall be limited to no more than 3 separate diamond ground repair areas representing a total combined area not exceeding 20 percent of that sublot’s area.
-The slurry produced from diamond grinding shall be removed from the site by the Contractor and managed as specified elsewhere in the Contract Documents.
+Diamond grinding, or grooving for concrete pavements, will not be allowed in any area of the surface course where that area will be reduced by more than 5 mm below the general profile of the surrounding pavement surface after the repair.
+For HMA surface course, a sublot shall be limited to no more than 3 separate diamond ground repair areas representing a total combined area not exceeding 20 percent of that sublot’s area.
+The slurry produced from diamond grinding/grooving shall be removed from the Working Area and managed as specified in the Contract Documents.

 8.03.03.03 Hot Mix Overlay / Remove and Replace